jimflynn/kuwa-tcup/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/hrishikash/d3d1be3d33025638f891a072753526b7) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/hrishikash/d3d1be3d33025638f891a072753526b7) for details on our code of conduct and the process for submitting pull requests to us.

 ## Versioning